akostrik/stage_telegram_python/README.md

 ## The limits related to Vue
 Vue supports web browsers compatible with ECMAScript 5

-## Other possible improvement
-Some othe feautres could be added, like:
+## future enhancements
+As technology and misinformation tactics evolve, so will this application.
+Future versions aim to:
+- integrate with other messaging platforms beyond Telegram
+- allow users to customize their propaganda detection parameters
-- notifications for exceptional analysis results;
+- provide real-time alerts to users about exceptional analysis results
-- detection of the first channel to spead information;
+- detection of the first channel to spead information
-- comparison of the rusults with other projects.
+- comparison of the rusults with other projects

 ## Conceptual limits
 The learning and the choice of the characteristics are founded on a human subjective opinion.